devsisters/UnityUIScrollSnaps/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://bitbucket.org/beksomega/unityuiscrollsnaps/src/master/LICENSE) file for details

 ## Acknowledgments

 * Thank you to the Unity team for making the UI code available: [UI Repository](https://bitbucket.org/Unity-Technologies/ui/overview).
-* Scroller and Interpolator code is based on code from the [Android Open Source Project](https://source.android.com/)
+* Scroller and Interpolator code is based on code from the [Android Open Source Project](https://source.android.com/) Licensed under [Apache License](http://www.apache.org/licenses/LICENSE-2.0)